arpitbbhayani/articles/blogs/consistent-hashing.md

 ```

 ## Associating an item to a node
-Now that we have seen how consistent hashing helps in minimizing data migration and change in associations it is time see how to efficiently find the "node to the right" for a given item; This operation has to be super fast and efficient because it is something that will be called for every single read and write.
-Adding and removing are not that frequent when compared to this operation.
+Now that we have seen how consistent hashing helps in keeping data migration, during scale ups and scale downs, to a bare minimum; it is time we see how to efficiently we can find the "node to the right" for a given item.
+The operation to find the association has to be super fast and efficient as it is something that will be invoked for every single read and write that happens on the system.

-At low level this is again implemented efficiently using binary search.
-We first find pass the item to the hash function and get the position of it in the hash space.
-Once we have this index we perform a binary search and find the index of this position in the `keys` array.
-If the position is greater than position of the node to the extreme right we circle back to the 0th index.
-The index thus obtained will be the index of the storage node to which the item will be associated with.
+To implement it at low-level we again take leverage of binary search and perform this operation in `O(logn)`.
+We first pass the item to the hash function and fetch the position where the item is hashed in the hash space.
+This position is then binary searched in the `keys` array to obtain the index of the first key which is greater than than position. if there are no keys greater than the psoition in the `keys` array we circle back and return the 0th index.
+The index thus obtained will be the index of the storage node in the `nodes` array associated with the item.

 ```py
 def assign(self, item: str) -> str: